openschemas/schemaorg/examples/google/README.md

  - Extract, *validate*, and generate the final dataset

 The goal of the software is to provide enough structure to help the user (typically a developer) but not so much as to be annoying to use generally.
+The examples below print (flattened) with the tool, and are printed pretty for display here.

 ## Example 1: SoftwareSourceCode from a Dockerfile